lghauth/tdd-example/README.md

       - This way I ensure that new code will have test

 ### But what the problem of writing tests after and not before the Dev?
+  - In a project with a short deadline, tests will be left to be done after and after means never
   - But I'm writing testable code?
     - If not, most probably I'll not write tests
     - If I'm not writing tests, most probably my test suite will not be trusty